A DAY CAMP offering a safe, wild, caring, adventurous, unstructured summer of joy.

 Campers from Kindergarten & up are divided into age groups to experience the Ranch in teams.
 We had enough interest from adults wanting to come play, that we opened it up for you too!
 Grade School campers do not need to be accompanied by a parent & grown-up campers don't need to have children to attend!

-Our professionally curriculum was developed to use MOVEMENT, EXPLORATION, and FUN to engage all senses, learning styles, and development areas.
-Not to mention the additional health benefits: children who are exposed to farm environments (DIRT and LIVESTOCK) have lower risk of allergies and asthma!
+Our curriculum was professionally developed to use MOVEMENT, EXPLORATION, and FUN to engage as many senses, learning styles, and development areas as possible.
+Not to mention the additional health benefits: children who are exposed to farm environments (DIRT and LIVESTOCK) have lower risk of allergies and asthma.
 (Read about it here).
 Not available for the full 4 day program?
-Single day rate is available!
+Single day rate is available.

 While the below description offers an overview of our schedule, the magic of this place is that discovery doesn’t happen on our schedule.
 We must be available to receive nature’s wonder when she presents herself.
-We demonstrate life’s balance between finding joy in taking care of our responsibilities while being open to spontaneous moments of joy & while keeping an eye on the weather.
-The schedule will be adjusted accordingly.
+We demonstrate life’s balance between finding joy in taking care of our responsibilities with being open to spontaneous moments of joy, all while keeping an eye on the weather to adjust the schedule accordingly.

 Monday: Livestock Love